-→ Alfred William was a 16 year old apprentice baker in 1881, and lived in Douglas.
-He died in Brisbane (Queensland, Australia) on 14th August 1893, aged 28 years.
+Alfred William was a 16 year old apprentice baker in 1881, and lived in Douglas.
+He died in Brisbane (Queensland, Australia) on 14th August 1893, aged 28 years26.
+Why he travelled to Australia, when he arrived in Australia and how he made the journey, are all unknown.